Visualize and assess 25 ADHD traits and understand how they affect your life.Learn more

 Viewed from others' perspectives, some adults with ADHD may always appear ecstatic and cannot stand still or sit upright for too long.
 Despite this, we cannot say that people with ADHD are always filled with energy and don't experience tiredness.
-In fact, according to Healthline Media Websites, one least talked about symptom of ADHD is exhaustion or fatigue.
+In fact, according to Healthline Media Websites and clinical research, one least talked about symptom of ADHD is exhaustion or fatigue.

 Isn't it ironic that one of the stereotypes of ADHD does not equate to one of its symptoms?😵

 The Mini ADHD Coach Medical Advisor says: “Due to dysfunction in the dopamine system of people with ADHD there is often a constant feeling of restlessness and agitation which motivates people to seek out actions and behaviors that provide relief.
 These relief-seeking behaviors can make it appear like a person has a lot of energy when in reality — it’s quite an exhausting way to live.”